Read time: 7 minutes

 Should you be eating for two?

-From 27 weeks onwards, you should eat an extra 200 calories per day, which is the equivalent to two slices of toast with butter1.
+From 27 weeks onwards, you should eat an extra 200 calories per day, which is the equivalent to two slices of toast with butter12.

 What to eat on a specialised or restricted diet when pregnant

-If you usually follow a special diet, such as vegetarian, vegan or gluten-free, you may need to pay extra attention to getting the nutrients that could potentially be lacking during your pregnancy.
+If you usually follow a special diet, such as vegetarian, vegan or gluten-free, you may need to pay extra attention to get the nutrients needed that could potentially be lacking during your pregnancy13.

 Vegetarian and vegan pregnancy diets

-A vegetarian diet has certain benefits for pregnancy: it is usually high in carbohydrates, the main fuel for your baby.
-However, due to the absence of meat and fish, it's important to ensure that the protein and nutrients they provide are gained from other sources2.
+A vegetarian diet has certain benefits for pregnancy.
+It is usually high in carbohydrates, the main fuel for your baby.
+However, due to the absence of meat and fish, it's important to ensure that the protein and nutrients they provide are gained from other sources13.

-Vitamin B12 is important throughout pregnancy but especially in the first trimester due to its role in helping the body process folic acid4.
-Marmite is a good non-animal source5.
-Vegans in particular may need a supplement to ensure adequate levels of vitamin B124.
+Vitamin B12 is important throughout pregnancy but especially in the first trimester due to its role in helping the body process folic acid13.
+Although Marmite is a good non-animal source13, vegans in particular, may need a supplement to ensure they are getting adequate levels of vitamin B1213.

 1. NHS UK.
 New weight advice for pregnancy [Online].
 2010.
 Available at: www.nhs.uk/news/2010/July07/Pages/new-nice-guidelines-weight-pregnancy.aspx [Accessed May 2014]